taih304/Linux-Shell/README.md

 However, those protocol unit name sometimes can be used interchangeably, like Modbus, which is an application layer protocol, called its APDU as Modbus frame.

-### Transport Layer

-The Internet’s transport layer transports application-layer messages between application endpoints.
-In the Internet **there are two transport protocols**, **TCP and UDP**, either of which can transport application-layer messages.

-**TCP** provides a **connection-oriented service** to its applications.
-This service includes guaranteed delivery of application-layer messages to the destination and flow control (that is, sender/receiver speed matching). **TCP** also breaks long messages into shorter segments and provides a congestion-control mechanism, so that a source throttles its transmission rate when the network is congested.

-The **UDP** protocol provides a **connectionless service** to its applications.
-This is a no-frills service that provides no reliability, no flow control, and no congestion control.
-In this book, we’ll refer to a transport-layer packet as a **segment**.

 ### Network Layer

 The Internet’s network layer is responsible for moving network-layer packets known as datagrams from one host to another.
 The Internet transport-layer protocol (TCP or UDP) in a source host passes a transport-layer segment and a destination address to the network layer, just as you would give the postal service a letter with a destination address.
 The network layer then provides the service of delivering the segment to the transport layer in the destination host.